tracim/tracim/README.md

 It's officially supported in Arabic, English, French, German and Portuguese.

 Any questions, remarks?
 Reach us on [Tracim Community](https://public-community.tracim.fr).
-More informations on our [website](https://www.tracim.fr).
+More information on our [website](https://www.tracim.fr).

-All documentation is available in [docs/](./docs/) folder.
+All documentation is available in [docs/](/docs/) folder.

 ## Quick start (using Docker)

-An easy way to start using Tracim is to use the [Docker image](https://hub.docker.com/r/algoo/tracim/).
+To start using Tracim, use the [Docker image](https://hub.docker.com/r/algoo/tracim/).

 ```bash
 mkdir -p ~/tracim/etc